brianguenter/Julia-Programming-Workflow/Workflow.md

 * `;` shell mode: execute command line functions.
 This mode works in Linux but not in Windows.
 To exit any of these modes use backspace.

-Finding out how to type a symbol.
-Type ? at the REPL prompt to enter help mode then copy and paste the symbol into the REPL and hit enter:
+You see a cool symbol in another person's Julia code and want to use it.
+How do you type it?
+One way is to find the symbol on this web [page](https://docs.julialang.org/en/v1/manual/unicode-input/) which lists all the Unicode symbols you can use tab completion to type.
+Another is to copy the symbol then enter help mode by typing ? at the REPL prompt.
+Paste the symbol into the REPL and hit enter:
 ```
 help?> ∢
 "∢" can be typed by \sphericalangle<tab>
 ```
-Creating a new line in an existing function definition in the REPL.
-Suppose you have this function and want to add a line after `y=sqrt(x)`
+Suppose you have already typed this function and want to add a line after `y=sqrt(x)`
 ```
 julia> function f(x)
        y = sqrt(x)